streamingfast/substreams/docs/developer-guide/writing-module-handlers.md

 }

 // Store the total balance of NFT tokens by address for the specific TRACKED_CONTRACT by holder
-/// Store the total balance of NFT tokens for the specific TRACKED_CONTRACT by holder
 #[substreams::handlers::store]
 fn nft_state(transfers: erc721::Transfers, s: store::StoreAddInt64) {
     log::info!("NFT state builder");